 During the preparation phase the E-EVALINTO partners developed:

-E-EVALINTO Framework: the theoretical and methodological framework for peer mentoring and for evaluating the situation of a school with regard to interculturality, identifying at risk and potential peers to act as mentors. https://evalinto.eu/2017/09/05/identify-the-intercultural-profile-of-your-school/
+E-EVALINTO Framework: the theoretical and methodological framework for students' peer support and for evaluating the situation of a school with regard to interculturality, identifying at risk and potential peers to act as mentors. https://evalinto.eu/2017/09/05/identify-the-intercultural-profile-of-your-school/

 E-EVALINTO Environment: an educational portal, which will offer to schools and teachers a complete set of tools and activities to manage the implementation of the intercultural mentoring programme with their students.